 Account-based marketing (ABM) is a growth strategy in which marketing and sales work together to create personalized buying experiences for a mutually identified set of high-value accounts that could lead to significantly higher expansion or growth opportunities.

-While the term, account-based marketing (ABM), has only worked its way into our marketing vocabulary in recent years, the general concepts that define the strategy have been around for a long time.
-ABM really comes down to a question of how much effort you put towards engaging (and hopefully landing) each potential customer.
+While the term account-based marketing has only worked its way into our marketing vocabulary in recent years, the general concepts that define the strategy have been around for a long time.
+ABM comes down to the question of how much effort you put toward engaging (and hopefully landing) each potential customer.

-ITSMA describes ABM as, “treating each account as a market of one.”
-If you only had a market of one customer, you’d pulled out all the stops to engage every possible stakeholder and personalize each and every touchpoint to cater to their specific needs.
+ITSMA describes ABM as “treating each account as a market of one.”
+If you only had a market of one customer, you’d pull out all the stops to engage every possible stakeholder and personalize every touchpoint to cater to their specific needs.

 When you think of ABM in this way, it is no wonder why it’s so effective.
 And when you’re targeting only a few accounts, a hyper-focused level of attention is doable.
 It’s when you broaden the search to hundreds or thousands of accounts that it becomes impossible to scale.

 Well, it’s not impossible.
 It just requires a strategy that enables you to scale.

 In this guide, we’ll teach you how to build a scalable framework around your ABM strategy by:

 - Applying a tiered ABM approach

 - Defining attributes to segment and target your accounts